athornton/wordle-solver/README.md

 [Lewdle](https://www.lewdlegame.com/) is Dirty Wordle.

-Lewdle's word list is both tiny and pretty lame, but you can extract it from the game's source code.
+Lewdle's word list is both tiny and pretty lame (*just like prom night*), but you can extract it from the game's source code.
 In Firefox Web Developer Tools, Debugger -> Main Thread -> www.lewdlegame.com -> static -> js -> Constants.jsx .
 Cheating at Lewdle is even sadder than cheating at Wordle.

 ### Primel